 Put something like this together:

 You can make a copy of the Google Sheets example (numbers for illustration) for yourself to save time.

 Income should be easy for most people since it’s what you get paid monthly and should be on your payslip.
 If your taxes are already pulled off your paycheque automatically, great.
-If you are like me and live in a country where they pay you the gross and you’re responsible for paying your taxes each year, let’s subtract an estimate of your tax liability off the top right away so you don’t fund yourself in trouble come tax time.
+If you are like me and live in a country where they pay you the gross and you’re responsible for paying your taxes each year, let’s subtract an estimate of your tax liability off the top right away so you don’t find yourself in trouble come income tax time.

 Adding things up is more a matter of being roughly correct rather than precisely.
 Your biggies as per the list below:

 - Food (I split this into Groceries, Delivery, and Restaurants)

 - Health and Beauty (H&B)

 - Phone (comms)

 Get numbers in there and figure out what percent of your monthly take that is in the column to the right.
 Your biggest expenses you can do things about (though I do suggest speaking to an accountant or bookkeeper about whether you can reduce your tax liability since it can dramatically change your situation and most people do not take advantage of deductions like they should).
 Your big items are going to be Rent/Mortgage, Transport, and Food but it’s a good idea to take a look at all your expenses (esp if they’ve modified over the last year from what they may have been due to covid).
 These big categories are also the things that align most to peoples’ big ticket expenditures: house, car, and sustenance.